zzhikai/tp/docs/UserGuide.md

 ---
 ### Viewing a specific applicant : `view`

-Allows you to view an overview of a specific applicant, specified by applicant's full name (exact match)
+Allows you to view an overview of a specific applicant, specified by an applicant's full name (exact match)

 Format:
 ```